gallowaylabs/streamdeck-tomato-timer/README.md

 # Installation

 In the Release folder, you can find the file `com.gallowaylabs.tomato.sdPlugin`.
 If you double-click this file on your machine, Stream Deck will install the plugin.

-##  Source code

-The Sources folder contains the source code of the plugin.
+If you don't have the repository downloaded, get the latest pre-built version on the [releases page](https://github.com/gallowaylabs/streamdeck-tomato-timer/releases)

 # Notes / Known Issues